isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/visio-online-service-description/visio-online.md

 ## <a name="hyperlinks"></a>Hiperlinks

-No Visio para a Web, você pode acessar diretamente hiperlinks clicando na forma.
+No Visio para a Web, você pode acessar diretamente hiperlinks selecionando a forma.

 ## <a name="navigation"></a>Navegação

-No Visio para a Web, você pode ir para outras páginas clicando nas guias no canto inferior esquerdo.
+No Visio para a Web, você pode ir para outras páginas selecionando as guias no canto inferior esquerdo.

 ## <a name="office-add-ins"></a>Suplementos do Office